rainfireliang/COMM6320_IntroductionR/README.md

 v = c(1,7,9,10)
 v
 ```
 The data type of vector values must be the same.
-If numbers,characters,and missing value are assigned together, what will happen?
+If numbers, characters, and missing values are assigned together, what will happen?
 ```{r}
 v2 = c(1,7,NA,"hi")
 v2